What is a mobile workforce?

 One of the major threats to your mobile workforce can be uneducated employees.

 It’s crucial that the dangers which may face your workforce are made clear to all employees upon being hired and that policies or precautions are outlined for their benefit and the benefit of the organisation.
 Employers have the responsibility to conduct security training with content targeted at their mobile workers.
-This training could include the dangers of viruses or using public Wi-Fi all the way to information on how to operate the apps adopted by the organization.
+This training could include the dangers of viruses or using public Wi-Fi all the way to information on how to operate the apps adopted by the organisation.
 This education, or rather, induction process, could easily be conducted online to efficiently educate your entire mobile workforce on how to safely operate their devices and protect the access to your important information.
 Through online induction training all the relevant policies and safety procedures can be disclosed at the click of a button, thus avoiding the danger of uneducated employees.